Leukemia: Types, Symptoms, Diagnosis & Treatment

 Diagnosis

 Leukemia is usually diagnosed with tests that examine the blood and bone marrow.
-NCI’s CLL page specifically says tests that examine the blood are used to diagnose CLL, and patient guidance more broadly explains that the exact tests depend on the type of leukemia suspected.
+NCI’s CLL page specifically says tests that examine the blood are used to diagnose CLL, and patient guidance more broadly explains that the exact tests depend on the type of suspected.

 Treatment Overview

-Leukemia treatment depends heavily on the exact type, subtype, and pace of disease.
+Treatment depends heavily on the exact type, subtype, and pace of disease.

 Chemotherapy